 Mike adds: “Parents and cafeteria managers can feel confident that we follow the USDA standards to the letter, in terms of calorie limits, sugar and sodium levels, and other nutritional guidelines.
 No one has to choose between health and convenience.”

-Those USDA standards are the foundation of any school nutrition program, and we’ve all got the Fact Sheets to prove it.
-And, they’re now more important than ever.
+Those USDA standards are the foundation of any school nutrition program, and they’re now more important than ever.
 As you may have noticed in your own districts, research shows that more and more kids are eating meals at school.

 The Food Research & Action Center (FRAC) estimates that more than 31 million children eat school lunch, with another 14 million eating breakfast at school each day.
 Kaiser Permanente reports that “food consumed at school can contribute as much as 50 percent of children’s daily caloric intake on school days.”